 For students with special needs, inclusion means everything because they thrive in the presence of their peers.

 How?
 Through their interactions.
-Students who receive special education can forge friendships where they learn positive behaviors.
+Students who receive special education can forge friendships in a supportive environment where they learn positive behaviors.

 This is where we come in.